Build Your Exam Revision Plan With AI

 • Cramming the weak topic on day 1 and never returning — once is not learning; spaced repetition across at least 3 sessions is what moves confidence

-• No rest day — fatigue compounds and you lose the last week to a fog you cannot push through; one full rest day per week is part of the plan, not a luxury
+• No rest day — fatigue compounds and you lose the last week to a fog you can’t push through; one full rest day per week is part of the plan, not a luxury

-• Confidence based on hope, not data — “I’m a 4 on this” without a practice score is wishful; whenever possible, use actual scores
+• Confidence based on hope, not data — “I’m a 4 on this” without a practice score is wishful; use actual scores whenever possible

 FAQ

-• How do I handle topics I haven’t started?: Give them confidence 1 and the model will schedule them as high-priority new-learning with both read and practice slots, not just revision.
+• How do I handle topics I haven’t started?: Give them confidence 1 and the model will schedule them as high-priority new learning with both read and practice slots, not just revision.
 Don’t wait until week 2 to start them; the foundation needs time to settle.

 • Should I do mocks under timed conditions?: Yes.
 Untimed mocks are a different cognitive task — you can’t learn pacing or pressure management without the timer.
 Time it strictly, same conditions as the real exam, no looking at notes mid-mock.